silvaGarduno/Conekta_PrestaShop-v.1.7.6.0/README.md

   * Compress the folder conektaprestashop.
   * Go to the modules section and clic on 'Add a new module'.
   * Select the compressed folder.
-  * Search for conekta_prestashop in the modules list.
+  * Search for conektaprestashop in the modules list.
   * Clic on 'install'.
   * Add your API keys.
   * Modify if necessary your webhook url.